ShreyaD020304/Frisson-Stopwatch/README.md

-# Interactive Stopwatch with Physical Response Tracking ⏱️💙
+# Interactive Frisson Stopwatch ⏱️💙

 This is a simple and interactive stopwatch web application that allows users to time events and record self-reported frisson timings.
 It features a countdown before starting, clear controls, and the ability to export the recorded data.